AlexCyberDefense/AlexCyberDefense/README.md

 👋 Hi, I’m Alex

-🎓 I'm a recent See-Security College CSPP graduate
+🎓 I'm a recent See-Security College CSPP graduate and a CompTIA Security+

 🚀 I’m Passionate about cybersecurity, specifically blue teaming and Incident response 🛡️.

 👨‍💻 I'm mostly self-taught, enjoy learning & evolving my cybersecurity skill set on various online platforms.
     I also love doing interesting self-made projects while getting hands-on experience with new or unfamiliar topics.

-📫 How to reach me - <a href="https://www.linkedin.com/in/alexander-chait-21183027b/" target="_blank">
+📫 How to reach me
+- <a href="https://www.linkedin.com/in/alexander-chait-21183027b/" target="_blank">
     <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge" />
 </a>

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in the last two years has led me to develop a passion for cybersecurity, I am eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Long term I'm aiming to gain more certifications that will help me grow and evolve my skill set and knowledge, planning to get to advanced IR/Threat Hunting & Tier 3 (SOC) capabilities

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]